q19316/Pytorch-Attention-RNN-for-SVHN/README.md

-# Attention-RNN-for-SVHN
+# Pytorch-Attention-RNN-for-SVHN

-This code implements attention-based RNN to recognize multi-digit numbers from SVHN dataset.
+This code implements attention-based RNN with Pytorch to recognize SVHN multi-digit numbers.

 The entire system has two compoents: A **CNN encoder** that extracts visual features from the input images, and a **attention-based RNN decoder** that emits digit sequence as outputs.
 The idea is inspired by [Xu _et al._](https://arxiv.org/pdf/1502.03044.pdf), who proposed a model to **automatically learns where to look** when generating corresponding text for an image.